pavannaik3009/Titanic/README.md

 On implementing Gradient boosting on the titanic test set with a **learning rate** of 0.01, **max depth** of 3 and 500 **estimators** we get an accuracy of **81.5%** with **80.8%** precision.

+The jupyter notebook for validation and testing can be found [here.](https://github.com/pavannaik3009/Titanic/blob/master/Final.ipynb)
 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details